behnamfani/Data-Processing-for-Heart-Disease-UCI-data-set/README.md

     data = data[filtered_entries]
     return data

-Dataset has some outliers
+The dataset has some outliers
 ![](box.png)

-Now we can clean our data. e.g. if there are Nan values or irrelevant values, we replace them with most frequent values (for categorical features) or the mean (for numerical features).
+Now we can clean our data. e.g. if there are Nan values or irrelevant values, we replace them with the most frequent values (for categorical features) or the mean (for numerical features).
 Also, we delete duplicate data in our dataset.

     for i in data.columns:
         for j in data[i].unique():